Geometry Induced Chiral Transport and Entanglement in $AdS_2$ Background: Chiral Dynamics in Curved Spacetime

 Fig.~\ref{fig:EE} shows the time evolution of the bipartite entanglement entropy $S_{L|R}(t)$ following a local dipole quench in AdS$_2$.
 The entropy exhibits an initial growth, confined to a LR cone (as shown in Figs.~\ref{fig:LB}), and subsequently approaches a plateau.
 This behavior admits a natural ``string‑breaking'' interpretation for a localized fermion–antifermion pair within the dipole: (i) at early times the pair separates ballistically and a domain‑wall–like string forms between them, accumulating energy; (ii) beyond a characteristic separation, the system lowers its energy by nucleating additional local excitations that screen the charges and effectively break the string.
 The resulting screening curtails the production of long‑range entanglement and drives the entropy toward saturation, consistent with the onset of local thermalization. }\fi

+Because the AdS redshift enters the lattice description as spatially varying couplings, a bent (inhomogeneous) causal fan is an expected consequence of the Hamiltonian and serves as a useful consistency check.
+The nontrivial aspects we focus on are (i) the chiral left--right asymmetry induced by the spin-connection term (an effective $\mu_5$) even in the absence of gauge fields, (ii) the quantitative dependence of front velocities on the fermion mass $m$ and horizon scale $r_h$, and (iii) the fact that both charge and entanglement growth are quantitatively confined by an inhomogeneous Lieb--Robinson arrival-time bound constructed from the local couplings.
+For comparison, in homogeneous flat-space chains the Lieb--Robinson cone is straight and parity-symmetric, and generating chirality typically requires external fields/chemical potentials or interactions \cite{AnthonyChen:2023bbe}.

+These properties become more evident by comparing the dynamics in AdS and flat spaces.
 Chiral dynamics in a variety of $(1+1)$-dimensional Dirac systems in flat space have been extensively explored, with the Schwinger model (QED$_2$) serving as a canonical benchmark for gauge theories and as a particularly relevant target for near-term quantum devices \cite{PhysRev.128.2425,Klco:2018kyo,PhysRevD.109.114510,PRXQuantum.5.020315}.
 As explained above, the spin connection in the AdS Hamiltonian generates an effective chiral chemical potential $\mu_5$ even in the absence of a gauge field.
 This mechanism plays a role analogous to that of a magnetic field and therefore suggests notable parallels with flat space setups.\footnote{Strictly speaking, in QED$_2$ the magnetic field can be removed by gauge choice, so many analyses focus solely on the electric field.
 Flat space studies that introduce an explicit $\mu_5$ include \cite{PhysRevResearch.2.023342,Czajka2022,Ikeda:2024rzv}.} In \cite{PhysRevD.108.074001}, in contrast to the asymmetric fronts in Figs.~\ref{fig:dipole_charge_and_EE} and \ref{fig:dipole_charge_and_EE_BH}, \emph{symmetric} propagation of charge and current was reported for chiral magnetic waves \cite{Kharzeev:2010gd}.
 Relatedly, string breaking in QED$_2$ driven by an external time dependent source mimicking quark jets, was analyzed in \cite{2023arXiv230111991F,Florio:2024aix}, where plots analogous to Fig.~\ref{fig:EE} were used to discuss thermalization and hadronization.